YomnaElmousalami/legalduel-1b-ai-studio_btt/README.md

 <br>
 {"role": "assistant", "content":"October 30, 2024: John saw the car."}]}

+**Explanation of Chat Completions Input:**
-As seen above, the "messages" section is where you can customize the model to behave.
+As seen above, the "messages" section is where you can customize your desired model.
 Within each message there is a set of roles and content associated with each role.
 In our above examples, we specified each role with either "system, "user," or "assistant."
 The "system" role allows you to specify the behavior of the model that you are using.

-## Selected Models
-- gpt-3.5-turbo-0125: We selected this model because it had a low cost in training.
-- gpt-4o-2024-08-06: We selected this model because of its increased accuracy of generating the best responses, despite the cost of training being high.

-We utilized two approaches to generate the chronologies: Prompt engineering and model finetuning.

-## Prompt Engineering
-To generate the best responses

-## Model Finetuning
+The role of "user" acts as a user who is typing an input into the chatbot.
+And, the role of "assistant" is the desired response that the model should produce.
+The "content" is the query or response associated with each role.
+In the above example, the "system" role is acting as an assistant that generates a chronology with specific instructions, although the word "assistant" is not specified.
+Meanwhile, the "user" role contains an input response (content) that a user puts into the chatbot.
+And finally, the content associated with the "assistant" role contains a sample output response that it should provide.

+**Model Hyperparameters to train with:**
+We decided to train the models based on the hyperparameters of the number of epochs, batch size, LR multiplier, and seed.

 # Usage
 For this project, we developed an AI driven web application to create legal chronologies from a set of given text documents provided by the LegalDuel platform.
 However, you can upload a pdf file from your personal device or type in the text you want to convert it into a chronology.
 After you insert the desired text, the web application will generate physical text description of your chronology and you can also download a visual timeline of the chronology.